-The worst positon for TMJ?
-Sleep on your stomach.
+The worst position for TMJ?
+Sleeping on your stomach.
 But sleeping on your side with an arm under your head can be just as damaging.
 Both of these sleeping choices cause your posture to be out of alignment, making TMJ symptoms worse.

-Sleeping on your back, if it isn’t already your first choice, can be a hard habit to get yourself into.
+Sleeping on your back, if it isn’t already your first choice, can be a hard habit to adjust to.
 These tips can help you get more comfortable with sleeping on your back and allow you to wake up well rested and pain free.

 - A small pillow positioned under the arch of your spine can make back sleeping more comfortable.

 - The right mattress can go a long way.
-A mattress that conforms to your body will make it much more comfortable and cozy sleeping on your back.
+A mattress that conforms to your body will make it easier for you to fall (and stay) asleep on your back.

 - Think about your arm position while catching some shut eye on your back.
 While having your arms at your sides is best, if you position your arms above your head you can create strain on your shoulders.

 Sleeping is just one of the factors in managing and improving TMJ symptoms.
-If you would like to know more about symptom relief.
-Read more: WebMD.
+For more information on the causes and concerns of TMJ, visit WebMD.